nickytonline/www.nickyt.co/src/pages/about.md

 metaDesc: Nick Taylor, a sofware engineer with a focus on the front-end.
 ---

 My name is Nick Taylor.
-I am a Senior Software Engineer at [Forem](https://www.forem.com/), the software that powers [DEV](https://dev.to) working on all things Forem.
+I am a Lead Software Engineer at [Forem](https://www.forem.com/), the software that powers [DEV](https://dev.to) working on all things Forem.
 I work on the front-end and I am a <em>big</em> fan of TypeScript, JavaScript, (P)React and Node.
 Once upon a time, I was into C#/ASP.NET.
 Aside from programming, I enjoy contributing to open source, hitting the gym, snowboarding, and a long long time ago, rugby.

 I am also not a big fan of spiders. 😬